joshparrish/munkireport-docker/README.md

 Several options, such as the timezone and admin password are customizable using environment variables.

-* ``DB_NAME``: The default database name is munkireport, if you have a different database name.
-Set it here as per your needs.
-* ``DB_USER``: The default user to access the database with is admin.
-Change here as per your needs.
-* ``DB_PASS``: The default user password to access the database is admin.
-Change here as per your needs.
-* ``DB_SERVER``: The FQDN or IP address of the database server. ie sql.test.internal
 * ``MR_SITENAME``: Customise the site name for Munki Report.
 * ``MR_TIMEZONE``: Customise the timezone, default is America/Los_Angeles
 * ``MR_CLIENT_PASSPHRASES_REQUIRED``: Enable client passphrases (YES OR NO) defaults to NO